-« I think the practice of padel can exceed the tennis in France, as it has already done in Spain.
+« I think the padel practice can exceed the tennis in France, as it has already done in Spain.
 The courts are smaller, the cost is lower, and thefaster learning. »

-This sentence, pronounced by Sergio Sanchez-Barbudo Sanchiz, Professor of padel in the North of Madrid, pretty much sums up the major assets of the padel.
+This sentence, pronounced by Sergio Sanchez-Barbudo Sanchiz, a padel teacher in the North of Madrid, sums up the major advantages of padel quite well.

-Several factors, internal or external to the practice of padel, make the latter more attractive than other racket sports, or even other sports more generally.
-These factors relate to the amateur practice of padel : we then consider the factors that influence the choice of the individual, when choosing the sport he will practice.
+Several factors, internal or external to the practice of padel, make the latter more attractive than other racket sports, or even than other sports more generally.
+These factors concern the amateur practice of padel: we then consider the factors that influence the individual's choice, when choosing the sport they are going to practice.

 Technical simplicity and a playful aspect